monarin/psana-nersc/psdaq/instructions/03_New_Timing_Cabling_and_Link_Lock.md

    ```
    For viewing XPM 5 and 6.
    ![example of xpmvpa tool](/psdaq/images/ex-xpmvpa_xpm5_amc0.png)
+8. Install firmware (see seperate instruction) and copy tdetsim.service from a similar timing node if necessary.

 ## TimingTxReset on Wave8 Gui
 Another place that might help fixing link lock problem is from resetting TimingTxReset on Wave8 gui.